awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-opsworks-stack-config-search-linux.md

 1. Create a `.zip` archive of `opsworks_cookbooks`, [Upload the archive to an Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/UG/UploadingObjectsintoAmazonS3.html), [make the archive public](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingPermissionsonanObject.html), and record the archive's URL\.
 It should look something like `https://s3.amazonaws.com/cookbook_bucket/opsworks_cookbooks.zip`\.
 For more information on cookbook repositories, see [Cookbook Repositories](workingcookbook-installingcustom-repo.md)\.

+   Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

 You can now install the cookbook and run the recipe\.

 **To run the recipe**

-1. Edit the stack to enable custom cookbooks, and specify the following settings\.
+1. [Edit the stack to enable custom cookbooks](workingcookbook-installingcustom-enable.md), and specify the following settings\.
    + **Repository type** – **Http Archive**
    + **Repository URL** – The cookbook archive URL that you recorded earlier

    Use the default values for the other settings and click **Save** to update the stack configuration\.

-1. Edit the custom layer configuration and assign `searchjson::default` to the layer's Setup event\.
+1. Edit the custom layer configuration and [assign `searchjson::default`](workingcookbook-assigningcustom.md) to the layer's Setup event\.
 AWS OpsWorks Stacks will run the recipe after the instance boots or if you explicitly trigger the Setup event\.

-1. Run the Update Custom Cookbooks stack command, which installs the current version of your custom cookbook repository on the stack's instances\.
+1. [Run the Update Custom Cookbooks stack command](workingstacks-commands.md), which installs the current version of your custom cookbook repository on the stack's instances\.
 If an earlier version of the repository is present, this command overwrites it\.

 1. Execute the recipe by running the **Setup** stack command, which triggers a Setup event on the instance and runs `searchjson::default`\.
 Leave the **Running command setup page** open\.